Datavault-UK/automate-dv-docs/docs/best_practises/loading.md

 If you have multiple records for a primary key in a single load (batch) we first compare all hashdiff values aside from the first in date order (src_ldts) and take every record which has a different hashdiff from the previous record's hashdiff in that batch.

-As this always skips the first record (as the first record will not have a previous previous record) we handle this separately.
+As this always skips the first record (as the first record will not have a previous record) we handle this separately.

 For a base load, we then insert all of these changed records, as well as the first record.
-The first record is always different from all of the rest due to ordering by the LDTS (earliest first), unless a true duplicate is present in which case we only take one instance.
+The first record is always different from all the rest due to ordering by the LDTS (earliest first), unless a true duplicate is present in which case we only take one instance.

 ### Incremental load

 For an incremental load, we follow the same process as a Base load except we treat the first record differently.
-In an incrmenetal load we insert the first record of a batch only if it is different from the latest record in the existing Satellite.
+In an incremental load we insert the first record of a batch only if it is different from the latest record in the existing Satellite.

 If the first record is the same as the latest Satellite record, then by definition the first record in our set of differing hashdiffs must be different.